 A change in plans

-Adam, who runs a removals company, is now over half-way through his challenge.
+Adam, who runs a removals company, completed his challenge on Saturday 25 August 2018.
 His first race was the Pilgrim’s Way ultra-marathon in Surrey in February – a total of 33 miles.

 Adam’s original plan was to complete an ultra-marathon every month through 2018.
 But he changed his plans to finish all 12 races by the end of August, due to first some happy and then some sad news.